Pre-IPO market rankings

 All revenue estimates in this document are based on data from Sacra.com.
 All estimates are based on current information and subject to change.
 These figures are not guarantees of future performance.

-Sacra states utilizes data from media reports, company press releases and articles, and public filings to create its estimates of companies' historical revenue trajectories.
+Sacra utilizes data from media reports, company press releases and articles, and public filings to create its estimates of companies' historical revenue trajectories.
 The estimates are based on publicly-available information, but may not account for additional factors specific to individual companies' market and operations.

 Important disclosures